iceman201/TaniwhaTextField/README.md

 [![Issues](https://img.shields.io/github/issues/iceman201/TaniwhaTextField.svg?style=flat)](https://github.com/iceman201/TaniwhaTextField/issues?state=open)

 ## Introduction
 TaniwhaTextField is a lightweight and beautiful swift textfield framework.
-And also you can highly customize it.
+It has float label pattern, and also you can highly customise it.
 ## Usage
 #### Programme
 ```